8 Best Time Management Audiobooks

 7. Big Magic by Elizabeth Gilbert

-In both her novels & works of nonfiction, best-selling author Elizabeth Gilbert strengthens the value of making time for creativity & pleasure in the middle of everyday life & its challenges.
+Though not a traditional time management book, Big Magic is valuable for learning how to make time for creativity and passion in everyday life.
 In Big Magic, Gilbert intertwines personal experience & realistic advice with soulful spirituality to persuade listeners to embrace passion & pay attention to their wild ideas—even if they come at inconvenient times.

 Above all, this audiobook celebrates the joy in the unforeseen opportunity & advocates for finding what makes you truly happy.
 Narrated by the author, Big Magic describes Gilbert’s playful, engaging style and brilliance.